farbod20062212/calculator/README.md

 A quick guide for those who wanna know what does every operator do:

     + – Adds two numbers.

     - – Subtracts the second number from the first.

-* – Multiplies two numbers
+    * – Multiplies two numbers.

-/ Divides the first number by the second (throws error if divisor is zero).
+    / – Divides the first number by the second (throws error if divisor is zero).

     ^ – Raises the first number to the power of the second.

     % – Computes the floating‑point remainder of the first number divided by the second (using fmod; error if second is zero).

     v – Takes the square root of a number (error if negative).

     s – Takes the sine of an angle (degrees or radians according to current mode).

     c – Takes the cosine of an angle.

     t – Takes the tangent of an angle (error at asymptotes).

     ! – Calculates the factorial of a non‑negative integer (error for negative or non‑integer).

     l – Computes the base‑10 logarithm (error for non‑positive input).

     n – Computes the natural logarithm (error for non‑positive input).

     e – Computes the exponential function (eˣ).

     d – Toggles angle mode between degrees and radians.

     p – Sets the number of decimal places for output (0–15).

     h – Shows the history of performed operations.

     u – Undoes the last operation, restoring the previous result.

     m – Memory operations:

         s – Stores the current result (or a user‑typed value) into memory.

         r – Recalls the stored memory as the current result.

         c – Clears the memory (sets to zero).

     r (reset) – Clears current result, memory, history, and undo state.